What is Domestic Violence?

 The website has an emergency exit button always present in case you are concerned someone may see what you are viewing on your computer/mobile device.
 The website also offers the capability to view all the content in Spanish and Vietnamese.

 There are educational resources explaining what domestic violence as well as webinars.
 Previous webinars have been recorded and available to view on the site.
 You can also request a speaker to talk at your organization.
-If you are looking to get assistance, their "Get Help" tab provides easy navigation
+If you are looking to get assistance, their "Get Help" tab provides easy navigation to all their resources.

 The hotline is 24/7 and discussions are confidential.
 Santa Clara county has a diverse population, therefore they have advocates that speak all different languages.
 The majority of the advocates on the hotline are bilingual, speaking English and Spanish.
 If you prefer to or are more comfortable expressing yourself in another language, express that to the advocate so they can pair you up with an appropriate team member.
 There are a few intake questions, but the caller does not have to answer those questions if they are not comfortable.
 Advocates are here to provide a safe zone to talk about what is happening.
 They can help the caller come up with a safety plan or make recommendations to services that are available at Next Door Solutions, i.e. housing/shelters, legal help or support groups.